HL7/fhir-exchange-routing-ig/input/pages/specification.md

 ### Response Content URL Rewriting

-In order to fulfill this guide's requirement that references to the destination's base service address match its public FHIR service base address, the intermediary may need to rewrite full FHIR service URLs contained in FHIR resources returned by the destination (e.g., in an `.endpoint` or `Bundle.entry.fullURL` element) to match the URL to which the originator submitted the request.
+In order to fulfill this guide's requirement that references to the destination's base service address match its public FHIR service base address, the intermediary may need to rewrite full FHIR service URLs contained in FHIR resources returned by the destination (e.g., in an `.endpoint` or `Bundle.entry.fullURL` element) and in HTTP header parameters (e.g., `Content-Location`) to match the URL to which the originator submitted the request.

 For example, in a search submitted to `http//dest12345.intermediary.com`  (using option 2 above, *Subdomain of intermediary's URL that reflects the destination's identity*):